Abdelrhman-AK/WinPaletter/Documentations/Store/OnlineStoreSource.md

-# How to create an online WinPaletter Store source
+# Create an online WinPaletter Store source (server\GitHub repository) for hosting WinPaletter themes

 - WinPaletter allows adding sources to the Store, it can be online or offline.
 In this documentation, you will learn the mechanism of an online store source (How to build a theme server\repository and how to add sources to current WinPaletter setup).